jay0x5/Web3Py-Solidity/README.md

-# A Web3py interaction with my basic solidity smart contract deployed on Ropsten TestNet

-# File structure =>

-1. SimpleStorage.sol => actual solidity smart contract
-2. Deploy.py => Web3Py deployment implementation
+# Repository of all my solidity scripts and web3py